 Gold Flash plating solution allows you to plate a 24 carat gold thin coating of gold.
 It’s an economical alternative to full gold plating and is most useful as an intermediate layer for plating stainless steel, nickel and nickel containing alloys with silver or plating thin, decorative deposits on items such as costume jewellery.
 Gold content: 2 grams per litre.

 Brush plating a stainless steel watch case with a key layer of Gold Flash before palladium brush plating.
 To see the project in full, please see our Electroplating Manual by clicking HERE.
-To work out how much plating solution you will need to plate your item and how much it will cost please click HERE.
-We recommend our MPU Fine for cleaning/polishing and re-activating your gold flash plated layer during the plating process.
+To work out how much plating solution you will need to plate your item and how long to plate, please click on the ‘Calculator’ tab above.

 This project takes you through the steps involved in gold brush plating on stainless steel, using a mobile phone cover for demonstration purposes.
 It also introduces our online Plating Calculator which will help you achieve specific thicknesses of gold plate so that you can control the quality of your work and also estimate before you start, how much the work will cost to plate.